Contact me HERE

 So yes.
 I needed to find a way to travel much, much more...and I certainly found it.
 As Paulo Coelho says: "The universe conspires to help the dreamer".

-By now I have streamlined my life enough to the point where I can work from anywhere (with Internet), and travel and photograph as much as possible.
+I have streamlined my life enough to the point where I can check in with work from anywhere, and travel and photograph as much as possible.
 It's not always a cakewalk - and has definitely required huge sacrifices, but for me, it has been ENTIRELY worth it.

 I used to be vegan, but as I get older I realize I don't want to miss any great experiences in life.
 I didn't travel to the other side of the world to NOT try these foods!
 How could I not eat rabbit in France?
 Crickets in Cambodia?
 Balut in the Philippines?
 I will try just about anything a local puts in front of me.